chetna14manku/openshift-cli-installer/README.md

   * The data is used for cluster destroy.
   * `platform=aws`: Must pass in cluster parameters
   * `base-domain`: cluster parameter is mandatory
+  * `auto-region=True`: Optional cluster parameter for assigning `region` param to a region which have the least number of VPCs.
   * `--registry-config-file`: registry-config json file path, can be obtained from [openshift local cluster](https://console.redhat.com/openshift/create/local)
   * `--docker-config-file`: Path to Docker config.json file, defaults to `~/.docker/config.json`.
 File must include token for `registry.ci.openshift.org`
   * `--ssh-key-file`: id_rsa file path